 Once all the data that we consider essential for our social media report has been obtained, it is necessary to put some order and establish a structure.

-This script will be similar in all the reports that we carry out in the future, aiming to be consistent with each other.
+This script will be similar to all the reports that we carry out in the future, aiming to be consistent with each other.
 The most important thing is to get the data and conclusions shown clearly and directly, without detours.

 Even so, there is no general rule for making a social media report, although this structure may be helpful for you in the future.